mklyu/CEL-net/README.md

 > run setup.sh [./setup.sh]

-## General Usage

-Default dataset location is "dataset/"
+Default dataset location is at "dataset/"
 Please download our dataset at: !TODO!

 Weights are stored by default at "/local/"
 Outputs are stored by default at "/output/"

-### Train
+# Train

+Run:

 > source ./venv/bin/activate

 > python3 train.py

-Arguments to look for:
+Arguments to look for inside [train.py]:

 TRAIN_INPUT_EXPOSURE: allowed train stage input exposure